nikkipeck/ws/README.md

 *

-The server can be started with the following lines:
+The server can be started by the following classes: ws.src.main.java.ws.SimplerServerStarter (Main class) ws.src.test.java.ws.SimpleServerStartTest (Test class)
-SimpleServer ss = new SimpleServer(PORT);
-ss.run();

-or run ws.src.test.java.ws.SimpleServerStartTest

 *